Versailles

 Etienne Blanchard (France 1632-1693), Jacques Blanchard (France 1634-1689), The monkey and his little ones, 1673-74 from fable XI, painted lead

-There is also the incredible tapestries and the pièce de résistance, the Carpet from the Grande Galerie du Louvre (c 1682).
+There is also the incredible tapestries as well as the pièce de résistance, the Carpet from the Grande Galerie du Louvre (c 1682).
 This carpet is one of many exquisite carpets made by the Savonnerie Manufactory around the same time.
-Simply too large for me to capture a decent image (image below is from the exhibition website), I walk around it slowly, trying to imagine all the feet that have passed over it in its life as a carpet, rather than an exhibition piece.
+Simply too large for me to capture a decent image (image below is from the exhibition website).
+I walk around it slowly, trying to imagine all the feet that have passed over it in its lifetime.
+Of course, we’re not allowed to walk on it as an exhibition piece.
 I’d love to take this piece home too but I’m certain that I don’t have a room big enough for it.

 All in all this in a fantastic exhibition.
-It is particularly wonderful simply because this is the first time that these pieces have left the palace, let alone France.
-To be able to have an exhibition like this in Australia shows how well respected the NGA is and how incredibly talented and convincing the curators must have been to get pieces of this importance and scale to us on the other side of the world.
+It is particularly wonderful simply because this is the first time that these pieces have left the palace.
+To have access to an exhibition like this in Australia shows how well respected the NGA is.
+It also demonstrates how incredibly talented and convincing the curators must have been to get pieces of this importance and scale to us on the other side of the world.
 Thank you NGA!

 Would I Return?

 Yes.
-The exhibition, which runs until 17 April 2017, allows a closer look at these treasures from the relative comfort of home.
-Don’t miss it unless you’re heading to the Palace of Versailles in the near future (although they might be missing some key pieces!).
+The exhibition runs until 17 April 2017.
+It allows a closer look at these treasures from the relative comfort of home.
+Don’t miss it – unless you’re heading to the Palace of Versailles in the near future (although they might be missing some key pieces!).

 One Reply to “Versailles”